 For Employers

-- Compliance Requirements: Employers must adhere to the conditions set by the GTS, including the commitment to skills transfer and compliance with labor laws.
+Compliance Requirements: Employers must adhere to the conditions set by the GTS, including the commitment to skills transfer and compliance with labour laws.

 For Foreign Workers